Skip to main content

 Over-the-counter pain relievers such as acetaminophen, ibuprofen, as well as prescription options.
 Can often be taken with other treatments.

-A class of drugs that acts similar to triptans, which can be useful for patients who don’t respond well to triptans, and doesn't cause the tightening of blood vessels in the brain.
+A class of drugs that acts similarly to triptans, which can be useful for patients who don’t respond well to triptans.

 A class of drugs that can balance brain chemicals similarly to triptans and are often reserved for patients who don’t respond to triptans or analgesics.